Frequently asked Questions

 Your kayaks will be waiting for you here at the Creeks edge, we put you in, then you paddle downstream at your own pace to your pick-up point.
 When you get there, give us a call (or we can arrange a set time) and we will come and pick you up.
 This is a one way trip only, paddling back to the hire location is not an option (not that you would want to anyway!)
 In cases where there are more passengers than our cars can accommodate, we will take the drivers only back to their car so they can then collect the other passengers on their way home.
 This is only a 5 minute drive and necessary until we can fulfil our wish list of a passenger bus!
 (Kids wont be separated from their parents – we’ll work around it)

-A map is provided of the Creek illustrating the Start point and the pick-up point.
-After about 2 hours of slow paddling you’ll come to the first two overhead bridges, a railway bridge followed by the Bruce hwy bridge.
-You’ll see a nice beach and possibly some locals swimming there.
-You have just paddled 5 kms.
+A map is provided of the creek illustrating the start point and the pick-up point.
+After about 2 hours of slow paddling you’ll come to the first two overhead bridges: a railway bridge followed by the Bruce Highway bridge — you’re just over half way.

-The pick-up point is about one and half hours paddling further downstream and another 4 kms of slow paddling.
-Its very easily found (its a free caravan/camping site just after the third and fourth overhead bridges you pass).
-You cant miss it.
+The pick-up point, Rotary Park, Babinda Creek, is about one and half hours paddling further downstream (approx. 4kms of slow paddling).
+It’s very easily found — it’s a free caravan/camping after the fourth overhead bridge you pass, You cant miss it and do NOT go past it.

 Can I bring my own kayak or S.U.P?

-Generally speaking no (sorry!).
-Logistically it ads unnecessary complications and hinders our operation.
+Generally speaking no, sorry!
+Logistically it adds unnecessary complications and hinders our operations.

 Can I fish?